AlexanderLabWHOI/academic-kickstart/content/post/2021-03-missingfont/index.md

   focal_point = "Center"
 +++

-Over the last few years I have made a transition in my workflow from doing most of my data exploration and plotting on my local machine (a 2016 MacBook laptop) to doing most of my plotting on a remote HPC (check out this [other blog post]({{< relref "post/2019-03-08_jpn_slurm" >}}) for more on that).
-This workflow is very convenient for many reasons (keeping all files in one location, more extendability and power for my notebooks that my personal laptop can't handle, minimizing file storage on my local machine, etc. etc.).
+Over the last few years I have made a transition in my workflow from doing most of my data exploration and plotting on my local machine (a 2016 MacBook laptop) to doing most of my plotting on a remote HPC (check out this [other blog post]({{< ref "/post/2019-03-08_jpn_slurm" >}}) for more on that).
+This workflow is very convenient for many reasons (keeping all files in one location, more extensibility and power for my notebooks that my personal laptop can't handle, minimizing file storage on my local machine, etc. etc.).

 However, I *could not* get any of my font specifications to work in `matplotlib` (or any dependent programs) in my notebooks that I was running via ssh tunnel.
 Period.